 South Carolina walks off James Madison, wins NCAA baseball opener with dramatic finish

-Tippett’s sacrifice fly in the 10th inning gave No. 2 seed South Carolina an improbable 8-7 victory over James Madison on Friday afternoon at Doak Field at Dail Park.
-That scored pinch-runner Dylan Brewer with the winning run.

 Messina forced the extra innings with two outs in the ninth.
-Messina, who was intentionally walked twice Friday, homered with the Gamecocks trailing 7-5 and Blake Jackson on first after he was hit by a pitch.
-That saved the Gamecocks from their first opening game loss in the NCAA Tournament since 2016.
+Messina, who intentionally walked twice and walked a total of three times, homered with the Gamecocks trailing 7-5 and Blake Jackson on first after Jackson had been hit by a pitch.
+That saved USC from its first opening-game loss in the NCAA Tournament since 2016.

-South Carolina (37-23) advances to Saturday’s 6 p.m. winner’s bracket contest against the winner of No. 4-seeded Bryant and No. 1-seeded N.C.
-State.
-The Dukes will play the loser in an elimination game at noon Saturday.
+“That was one of those games for the ages,” South Carolina coach Mark Kingston said.
+“Games look like they probably will not go your way and you just find a way.
+That’s a credit to the guys here to my right and a lot of others in that dugout.”

+It was a game that looked like it wouldn’t end up in the Gamecocks’ favor.

-South Carolina won despite committing four errors and a couple of base-running blunders.
-They have now committed 16 errors in the last six games.
-They also had a caught stealing and pickoff that could directly be attributed to Donovan Burke and his lethal pickoff move.
+South Carolina won despite committing four errors, a couple of other plays that should have been made and a couple of base-running blunders where USC players were picked off.
+The team has committed 16 errors in the last six games.

+But none of that mattered when Messina continued his late-season heroics.
+He set an SEC Tournament record last week with 16 RBIs and walked three times Friday before his first-pitch blast to left field in the ninth.

+“I just had to stay in the moment and be ready to hit no matter what,” Messina said.
+“I’m not a fortune teller and I can’t pick and choose when they walk me.
+So I just had to stay locked in and stay focused and took a good swing.”

 So happy for Will Tippett.
 No one has faced more adversity, and deserves it more.
 Go Cocks!